uprun/WebPad/README.md

 The main motto:

 1) [YAnGNI] : You Are not Gonna Need It
-2) functions and files of less than 60 lines
+2) files of less than 60 lines, ideally 43
 3) names should be compact
 4) no usage of "and" in names
-5) ideally amount of files in [module or folder] should be really small as well, maybe 10-20
+5) amount of files in folder less than 20

 # Support on Patreon